Jade Dragon Snow Mountain: Etymology

 The Chinese name, Yùlóng Xuěshān, translates directly as Jade Dragon Snow Mountain; it is sometimes translated as Mount Yulong or Yulong Snow Mountain.
 The mountain's Naxi name is Mount Satseto.

 Geography

-The Jade Dragon Snow Mountain massif forms the bulk of the larger Yulong Mountains, that stretch further north.
+The Jade Dragon Snow Mountain massif forms the bulk of the larger Yulong Mountains, which stretch further north.
 The northwestern flank of the massif forms one side of the Tiger Leaping Gorge (Hǔtiào Xiá, 虎跳峡), which has a popular trekking route on the other side.
 In this gorge, the Jinsha (upper Yangtze) River descends dramatically between Jade Dragon and Haba Snow Mountain.
 The Yulong Mountains lie to the south of the Yun Range and are part of Southwest China's greater Hengduan Mountains.

 Settlements surrounding Jade Dragon Snow Mountain include Baisha Town to the south, Longpan Township to the west, Daju Township to the northeast, and Jade Water Village at the foot of the mountain to the east.